williamconvertino/lm-research/experiments.md

 Experiment Settings:

-Transformer (FG into transformer) (0.93?)
+Transformer (FG into transformer) (FG into FF) (0.93?)

 T1 - F into transformer
 T2 - G into transformer

-T3 - Loose QK
+T3 - F into FF
-T4 - Loose V
+T4 - G into FF

-T5 -
+T5 - No skip FF
-T6 -
+T6 - F skip FF